zce/velite/docs/guide/using-mdx.md

 ## Rendering MDX Content

-First of all, you can create a component to render the MDX content:
+First, you can create a generic component for rendering the compiled mdx code.
+It should accept the code and a list of components that are used in the MDX content.

 `./components/mdx-content.tsx`: